if-not-SPAM/Document-Text-Summarization-and-Querying-App/README.md

 ## License

-This repository is provided under the MIT License[ See the LICENSE file for details ], granting you the freedom to modify and distribute the code for your own educational and personal use.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-This README.md file provides a comprehensive overview of your project, including installation instructions, usage guidelines, technologies used, contributors, and licensing information.
-Feel free to modify it further to meet your specific needs!
+Feel free to copy and paste this content directly into your README.md file on GitHub!